microsoft/mcp-sticky-notes/README.md

 - DELETE /mcp — terminate a session (requires `mcp-session-id` header)

 Note: For standard MCP usage the client should first send an MCP initialization request.
 The server will create a session transport for the client and return a generated `mcp-session-id` header which must be used for subsequent requests and SSE connections.

-### Quick examples

-Set log level (direct handler; does not require session initialization):

-curl -X POST http://localhost:3000/mcp -H "Content-Type: application/json" -d \
-'{"jsonrpc":"2.0","id":1,"method":"logging/setLevel","params":{"level":"debug"}}'

-Add a note (MCP method `addNote` — requires an initialized MCP session):

-{
-  "jsonrpc": "2.0",
-  "id": 2,
-  "method": "addNote",
-  "params": { "text": "Buy milk \nand eggs", "key": "personal" }
-}

-Get a note (most-recent for a key):

-{
-  "jsonrpc": "2.0",
-  "id": 3,
-  "method": "getNote",
-  "params": { "key": "personal" }
-}

-List all notes (returns textual summary and a board PNG when possible):

-{
-  "jsonrpc": "2.0",
-  "id": 4,
-  "method": "listNotes",
-  "params": {}
-}

-Remove a note (logical key):

-{
-  "jsonrpc": "2.0",
-  "id": 5,
-  "method": "removeNote",
-  "params": { "key": "personal" }
-}

-Clear all notes:

-{
-  "jsonrpc": "2.0",
-  "id": 6,
-  "method": "clearNotes",
-  "params": {}
-}

-Important: For calls other than `logging/setLevel` and `logging/getLevel`, the HTTP transport expects a prior initialize request so it can create and store a session-backed transport.
-Use a compliant MCP client (or an `initialize` JSON-RPC request) and capture the `mcp-session-id` header returned by the server.
-Use that header value on subsequent POST/GET/DELETE requests in the `mcp-session-id` header.

 ## Storage and persistence